AakashVelusamy/assembly-votewise/README.md

   To maintain the integrity of the voting process, the system validates user input, rejecting invalid votes and prompting users for correct entries.
 This enhances the user experience and ensures data accuracy.

 ## Summary
 The Voting System simplifies the voting experience while ensuring transparency and providing clear visual feedback on outcomes.
-This application serves as an educational tool for understanding fundamental programming concepts, including control flow, data handling, and user input management within an assembly language environment.
+This project serves as an educational tool for understanding fundamental programming concepts, including control flow, data handling, and user input management within an assembly language environment.

 ---